Skip to main content

 Interpolation

-Interpolation lets you estimate the values of missing data points at regular intervals in the time series.
+Interpolation functions let you estimate the values of missing data points at regular intervals in the time series.

 The supported interpolation methods include: